EnterpriseDB/tpa/RELNOTES.md

 Copyright © 2ndQuadrant Limited <info@2ndquadrant.com>

-## v20.9 (unreleased)
+## v20.9 (2020-09-22)

 ### Notable changes

-- Improve documentation (see "Cluster configuration" and "Instance configuration" under "Customisations")
+- Improve documentation (under "Customisations", start with "Cluster configuration" and "Instance configuration")

 - Support setting `password_encryption: scram-sha-256` (default for new
-  clusters, but existing clusters will remain unchanged unless you set the variable expliclity)
+  clusters, but existing clusters will remain unchanged unless you set the variable explicitly)

 - Add new `tpaexec show-password /path/to/cluster username` and `tpaexec store-password /path/to/cluster username [--random]`